godspeedsystems/gs-documentation/docs/event_sources/overview.md

     - shares the client with the corresponding data source
     - eg., kafka, rabbitMQ

-**Here kafka works as [datasource](/docs/data_sources/overview.md) and an eventsource.
-To have look at the configuration,events and workflows, Checkout [Kafka](https://github.com/godspeedsystems/gs-plugins/blob/main/plugins/kafka/README.md)**
+**Here kafka works as datasource and an eventsource.
+To have look at the configuration, events and workflows, Checkout [Kafka](https://github.com/godspeedsystems/gs-plugins/blob/main/plugins/kafka/README.md)**

-## How to use an event source in godspeed project?
+## How to use an event source in Godspeed project?

-  You can use Godspeed CLI to browse and install plugins which are published and maintained by godspeed.
+  You can use Godspeed CLI to browse and install plugins which are published and maintained by Godspeed.

   ```bash
    > godspeed plugin add